pubs/pubs/readme.md

 ## Autocompletion

-For autocompletion to work, you need the [argcomplete](https://argcomplete.readthedocs.io) python package.
+For autocompletion to work, you need the [argcomplete](https://argcomplete.readthedocs.io) Python package, and Bash 4.2 or newer.
+For activating *bash* or *tsch* completion, consult the [argcomplete documentation](https://argcomplete.readthedocs.io/en/latest/#global-completion).

-For *bash* completion, just activate it globally with the command `activate-global-python-argcomplete`, or `activate-global-python-argcomplete --user`, that will copy `python-argcomplete.sh` to `/etc/bash_completion.d/` or `~/.bash_completion.d/`.
-You need to make sure that the file is evaluated on bash start.
-For more information or other shells please report to [argcomplete's documentation](https://argcomplete.readthedocs.io).

 For *zsh* completion, the global activation is not supported but bash completion compatibility can be used for pubs.
 For that, add the following to your `.zshrc`: